The Very Hungry Caterpillar

-The Very Hungry Caterpillar is a 1969 children's picture book designed, illustrated, and written by American author Eric Carle.
+The Very Hungry Caterpillar is a 1969 children's picture book by American author and illustrator Eric Carle.
 The plot follows a very hungry caterpillar that consumes a variety of foods before pupating and becoming a butterfly.
-It incorporates elements that contribute to early childhood education, including counting, days of the week, and food.
+It incorporates elements that contribute to early childhood education, including numbers and the days of the week.

-Since its publication, the book sold more than 50 million copies, been translated into more than 60 languages, won numerous awards, and been adapted for television.
+Since its publication, the book has sold more than 55 million copies and has been translated into over 70 languages.
+According to its publisher, Penguin Random House, a copy of The Very Hungry Caterpillar is sold every 30 seconds.
 It has been acclaimed as "one of the greatest childhood classics of all time" and praised for its "iconic" art style, featuring collage artwork and pages with holes where the caterpillar "ate" through.

 Synopsis

+One night, a little egg lies on a leaf.
 On an early Sunday morning, "a tiny and very hungry caterpillar" hatches from his egg and immediately begins searching for food.
 For the following five days, the caterpillar eats through an increasing quantity of fruit: one apple on Monday, two pears on Tuesday, three plums on Wednesday, four strawberries on Thursday, and five oranges on Friday.
 However, the caterpillar remains hungry.
 On Saturday, he feasts on an assortment of food: a piece of chocolate cake, an ice-cream cone, a pickle, a slice of Swiss cheese, a slice of salami, a lollipop, a piece of cherry pie, a sausage, a cupcake, and a slice of watermelon.
-Later that night, the caterpillar gets a stomachache from overeating.
+Later that night, the caterpillar gets a stomach ache from overeating.

-The following Sunday, the caterpillar eats a green leaf, relieving his stomachache.
-Now a "big, fat caterpillar", he builds a cocoon around himself and rests inside for more than two weeks.
-Afterwards, he nibbles a hole and pushes his way out, emerging as a large, multi-colored butterfly.
+On Sunday, the caterpillar eats a green leaf, relieving his stomach ache.
+Now "a big, fat caterpillar," he builds a cocoon around himself and rests inside it.
+After two weeks, he nibbles a hole and pushes his way out, emerging as a beautiful, multicolored butterfly.